Baseball Business: What is ballpark revenue? How do stadiums help teams make money?

 Stadium Tours and Events

-- Offering tours of the stadium
+- Offering guided tours of the facility

-- Hosting concerts and other sporting events
+- Hosting concerts and various other sporting events

 Why Fair Business Practices Matter